 As we work through the permitting process with the Public Service Commission, Apex will also work with the New York Independent System Operator (NYISO) to study the proposed interconnection with the New York electrical grid.
 This process is expected to take 2-3 years.

 Lighthouse Wind Article 10 Permit

 Lighthouse Wind is actively working through the Article 10 Permitting process.
 Most recently, the Preliminary Scoping Statement (PSS) was filed on November 23, 2015.
-The PSS scopes the final content of the the application, which is expected to be filed in summer of 2016.
+The PSS scopes the final content of the the application, which is expected to be filed in winter of 2017.

 This final application will include all of the final details about the project, such as the specific location and model of turbines, collection lines and roads.
 Additionally, this application will include the methodologies and results of all the studies agreed upon in the PSS.

 Lighthouse Wind continues to meet with landowners to discuss participation in the project, as well as meet with stakeholders to discuss the important role they play in the development process.